Maxiwere45/Maxiwere45/README.md

 In addition to my studies, I'm also pursuing my passion for **space news** and **physics** through self-learning.

-I'm currently focusing on improving my skills in JS, SHELL, and REST API.
-If you're interested in collaborating on a project or just want to connect, feel free to reach out to me via email ^^.
+I'm currently focusing on improving my skills in JS, MACHINE LEARNING, AI and API developpement.
+If you're interested in collaborating on a project or just want to connect, feel free to reach out to me via email or following ^^.

 Above you'll find a list of my coding skills.
 Thanks for stopping by!